AmirAskarov/Text-Generator/README.md

 ## How to Run the Project
+An API key is required to run the text generation component.
+1. Set the API key as an environment variable or replace the placeholder in `txt_generator.py`.
-1. Start by running the txt_generator.py file to generate the visual descriptions.
+2. Run `txt_generator.py` to generate visual textual descriptions.
-2. Next, run best_clip.py to save the visual descriptions with the best clip score from all 10 iterations.
+3. Run `best_clip.py` to select the descriptions with the highest CLIP score across iterations.
-3. Finally, run best_brain_corr.py to calculate the correlations between all the DNNs and the brain data.
+4. Run `best_brain_corr.py` to compute correlations between model representations and brain data.